rohanvinaik/VintageOptics/README.md

 - Maintains lens-specific rendering styles
 - Adapts corrections based on image content
 - Allows fine control over character preservation

+### Vintage ML Approach

+Our "AI-winter first" philosophy extends to defect detection.
+By using classic algorithms from the 1950s-1980s as the primary layer:
+- **Transparency**: Every decision is interpretable - you can inspect perceptron weights and decision boundaries
+- **Education**: Learn ML history through working implementations of foundational algorithms
+- **Efficiency**: Runs on CPU without GPU requirements, suitable for real-time processing
+- **Effectiveness**: These simple algorithms often suffice for detecting dust, scratches, and other defects

+The system uses modern ML only as a fallback for complex cases, maintaining our commitment to explainable, character-preserving processing.

 ## License